Vertebroplasty

 Who should not have this injection?

-The following patients should not have this injection: if you are allergic to any of the medications to be injected, if you are on a blood-thinning medication (e.g. coumadin, injectable heparin), or if you have an active infection.
+The following patients should not have this injection: if you are allergic to any of the medications to be injected or if you have an active infection.
+If you are on an antibiotic or blood-thinning medication (e.g. coumadin, injectable heparin), please inform your doctor.